novemus/remote-beyond/README.md

 ## Requirements

-To use the Remote-Beyond extension, you must install the [WebPier](https://github.com/novemus/webpier) application.
+To use the Remote-Beyond extension, you must install the [WebPier >= 1.0.2](https://github.com/novemus/webpier) application.

 ## Using